-My aim here is to make the character of the father a more conflicted character than one might expect.
+My aim here was to make the character of the father a more conflicted character than you might expect.

 A short tale of a mysterious 'Interloper' who interferes with the lives of two men who both share the same wife.

 This story isn't a drama though and, no, it isn't about an affair.

 This is a science fiction story that uses the concept of parallel worlds to its full advantage.